 Solution 3: Clean Reinstall MS Teams

-- Press Windows + R keys on your keyboard to open Run dialog box.
-Type %appdata% and click OK.
-This will take you to a hidden folder named AppData where user data is stored for different applications installed on your PC.
+- Press the Windows + R keys to open the Run dialog box.
+Type %appdata% and click OK to navigate to a hidden folder called AppData, which contains user data for various applications.

 - Open the Microsoft folder, right-click the Teams folder, and choose Delete.

 - Close all windows, press Windows + R again, type %Programdata%, and click OK.
 You will be taken to the ProgramData folder, which contains program-related settings and data.